On the fixed points of the Ruelle operator: Fixed points of bidual actions and uniform ergodicity

 \end{lemma}

 Part (1) is the content of Theorem 5 in \cite{Lotz}.
 Part (2) is the content of Theorem 7 in \cite{Lotz}.

+For the rational map $R$, let $T:B(S_R)\rightarrow B(S_R)$ be the Thurston operator as defined in Section 3.
+We have the following theorem.

-\begin{theorem} Let $R$ be a rational map such that $P_R$ is not the whole sphere, the conservative set does not contain any Fatou component and that $1$ belongs to the spectrum $\sigma(R^*)$ on $A(S_R)$.
-Then the following four conditions are equivalent. \begin{enumerate} \item The space $Fix(T^*)$ is separable. \item The operator $T$ is mean ergodic. \item The Ruelle operator $R^*$ is uniformly ergodic. \item The map $R$ is a flexible Latt\'es map. \end{enumerate} \end{theorem}
+\begin{theorem} Let $R$ be a rational map such that $P_R$ is not the whole sphere, the conservative set $C(R)$ does not contain any Fatou component and $1$ belongs to the spectrum $\sigma(R^*)$ on $A(S_R)$.
+Then the following four conditions are equivalent. \begin{enumerate} \item The space $Fix(T^*)$ is separable. \item The operator $T$ is mean-ergodic. \item The Ruelle operator $R^*$ is uniformly ergodic. \item The map $R$ is a flexible Latt\`es map. \end{enumerate} \end{theorem}

-\begin{proof} By the discussion on Section \ref{sec.Thurs}, the space $B(S_R)$ is a Grothendieck space with the Dunford Pettis property.
-Then Lemma \ref{Lotz.lemma} gives the implications from (1) to (2) and from (2) to (3).
+\begin{proof} By the discussion on Section \ref{sec.Thurs}, the space $B(S_R)$ is a Grothendieck space with the Dunford-Pettis property.
+Then Lemma \ref{Lotz.lemma} applied to the operator $T$ gives the implications from (1) to (2) and from (2) to (3).

-To show (3) implies (4) note that since $R^*$ is a contraction, then $R^*$ is a power bounded operator.
-By the Uniform Ergodicity lemma and the assumption, the value $1$ is an isolated eigenvalue of $\sigma(R^*)$.
-Then Ruelle's operator $R^*$ has a non-trivial fixed point $\phi$ in $A(S_R)$.
-Hence by Proposition \ref{prop.invariantmeasure}, the modulus $|\phi|$ defines an invariant finite measure such that the support of $|\phi|$ is $S_R$.
-By Lemma \ref{lemma.dichotomy}, the map $R$ is a flexible Latt\'es map.
+To show (3) implies (4), note that since $R^*$ is a contraction then $R^*$ is a power-bounded operator.
+By the uniform ergodicity lemma and the assumption, the value $1$ is an isolated eigenvalue of $\sigma(R^*)$.
+Then the Ruelle operator $R^*$ has a non-zero fixed point $\phi$ in $A(S_R)$.
+Hence by Proposition \ref{prop.invariantmeasure}, the modulus $|\phi|$ defines an invariant finite measure such that the support of $|\phi|$ contains a component of $S_R$.
+Then by Proposition \ref{prop.Krengel} and Lemma \ref{lemma.dichotomy}, the map $R$ is a flexible Latt\`es map.

 Now we show (4) implies (1).
-For a flexible Latt\'es map, the space $A(S_R)$ is finite dimensional, and hence $A^*(S_R)$ and its dual are finitely dimensional too, which implies (1). \end{proof}
+For a flexible Latt\`es map, the space $A(S_R)$ is finite dimensional, and hence $A^*(S_R)$ and its dual are finitely dimensional too, which implies (1). \end{proof}

 The condition that $1$ belongs to the spectrum is necessary for the discussion around Sullivan's conjecture.
 Otherwise, the Beltrami operator does not have fixed points.
-However, in this situation there are two open questions:

-First, does there exist a rational map $R$ with infinite postcritical set such that the norm of $R^*$ on $A(S_R)$ is strictly smaller than 1?
+However, in this situation there are open questions: \begin{enumerate} \item Does there exists a rational map $R$ with infinite postcritical set such that the norm of $R^*$ on $A(S_R)$ is strictly smaller than 1?
+Or more generally:

-Second, is it true that if $1$ does not belong to the spectrum of $R^*$ on $A(S_R)$ then $R$ is postcritically finite?